sohamgulhane13/hybrid-vehicle-mode-switcher/README.md

 # ⭐ Support

-If you found this project helpful, consider **starring the repository** to support the work.
+If you found this project useful, consider **starring the repository ⭐**

+---

+✅ After adding this README, your repo will look **much more professional for recruiters reviewing your resume**.

+---

+If you want, I can also help you create a **very strong README for your ESC Stability Control Simulator project**, which will make your **GitHub portfolio look like a real automotive engineering portfolio.**